HirushaR/restaurants-mobile-app-with-flutter/README.md

 # flutter

-this is resaurants app build on flutter
+this is restaurants app build on flutter

 ## version